gemseo/gemseo/doc_src/disciplines/namespaces.rst

     Scenarios can be created with disciplines handling namespaces.
     The main limitation is that not all wrappers and MDO test problems are compatible with namespaces, which requires the modifications described at the end of this page.
-    Currently, the :class:`.AutoPyDiscipline` and :class:`.ConstrAggegationDisc` support namespaces and can be used as examples.
+    Currently, the :class:`.AutoPyDiscipline` and :class:`.ConstraintAggregation` support namespaces and can be used as examples.

 Coupling control in MDAs